tahabinzafar/ML-Zoomcamp/midterm_project/readme.md

 ### For EDA; notebook.ipynb

-- Please go through the analysis in the notebook to understand the data through visual and numerical data analysis
+- Please go through the analysis in the notebook.ipynb to understand the data through visual and numerical data analysis.

 ### Run train.py script (IMPORTANT!!)